gavdraper/gavdraper.github.io/_drafts/sql-server-2017-graph-database.md

 CREATE TABLE dbo.Friend AS EDGE
 {% endhighlight %}

 Notice the AS NODE on the Person Table, that's the new syntax that makes this table as a node in our graph.
-Then note the AS EDGE on the FriendTable, this Edge Table is used to create linkes between Nodes.
+Then note the AS EDGE on the FriendTable, this Edge Table is used to create links between Nodes.
 Let's then create our list of people who at this point have no relationship between them...

 {% highlight sql %}